 If you suffer from lower back pain, you’re not alone – nearly 80% of adults experience low-back pain at some point in their lives.

-I recommend that you focus on strengthening the smaller, deep muscles rather than the big muscles only (which most people only do)… These smaller muscles will help stabilize your spine and pelvis, which in turn will reduce low back pain and stabilize your spine.
+It’s important that you focus on strengthening both the smaller, deep (Local) muscles, as well as the outer (global) muscles … All these muscles work together to help stabilize your spine and pelvis – which in turn will reduce low back pain, stabilize your spine, and prevent injuries.

 Some of the muscles that are essential to strengthen include: